Datamart/string-transform/README.md

  * Converts the passed string into a string of capitalized words without
  * separators (aka upper camel case).
  * @param {string} str The input string.
- * @return {string} A string convered into a string of capitalized words
+ * @return {string} A string transformed into a string of capitalized words
  * without separators.
  * @see https://en.wikipedia.org/wiki/PascalCase
  */